 Meal 1: Tex-Mex Tilapia with Cilantro Lime Couscous and Green Beans

 When you log onto HelloFresh, you select the meals you want to use beforehand.
 The options aren't endless, and in fact, there are just enough to make you feel like you have a choice without being overwhelmed.

 I chose three dinners with different types of meat to cover all my bases.
-They do offer multiple vegetarian recipes and options, but we're a meat household so, meat it is.
-The first choice was Tex-Mex Tilapia.
+They do offer multiple vegetarian recipes and options for veggie lovers, but we're a meat household so, meat it is.
+The first box I chose was Tex-Mex Tilapia.

 I was most excited about this meal, and it didn't disappoint.
 The flavors were spot-on, zesty and crispy all around, and the accompanying recipe cards were easy to follow.
 The packaged, fresh ingredients (shown above) were easy to read and the meal kit directions were easy.

 My boyfriend, who affectionately refers to tilapia as "trash fish," even loved it (he's a picky eater when it comes to seafood).
-This HelloFresh meal made way more couscous than I anticipated, and overall I was pleased with the meal choice I made from the other meal options.
+This HelloFresh meal made way more couscous than I anticipated, and overall my review for this particular HelloFresh meal was that I was pleased with the meal choice I made from the other meal options.
 The portion sizes were large, but not too much.
 I could clear my plate easily, which is rare, but my boyfriend was reaching for a snack only an hour later.

 Meal 2: Juicy Lucy Burger with Tomato Onion Jam and Arugula Salad

 By the time I was ready to make the second meal, a part of me was missing my regular grocery shopping trip and picking out the fresh produce myself.
 The Juicy Lucy Burger was on the menu next, with supplied Brioche buns and directions for a Tomato Onion Jam that will stay in my recipe rotation forever.